 - Like any other Chinese recipe, this spicy Szechuan chicken recipe also takes a lower time for making.

 - The recipe requires rice vinegar, and some of my readers ask for the substitute for rice vinegar.
 The rice vinegar brings a unique and beautiful flavor to the recipe, and I have not found any equivalent replacement so far.
 I will update this recipe with its perfect substitution if I find any.

 - Adjust the chili garlic sauce according to your taste.

 How to make spicy Szechuan chicken

 You can make either the store-bought bottled Szechuan sauce or the homemade one.
 Making them from scratch is like a breeze, and suitable for the beginners as well.
 Make it bulk or in small quantity for single usage; both are easy and convenient.

 Chicken.
 Boneless skinless chicken performs well in this recipe.
 But for them into bitesize cubes for the maximum sauce coat.

 Soy sauce.
 Use light or dark soy sauce depending on the availability.
 Dark soy has a depth of flavor and a bit salty when compared to the light version.

 Chili garlic sauce.
 A versatile Chinese readymade sauce is beneficial for many recipes.
 If you are a fan of Asian food, this is a small worthy investment.

 Corn starch.
 The Chinese-style thickening agent also gives a glossy, pleasing finish to this Asian spicy side dish.

 Cooking oil.
 I made with vegetable oil however, t can be substituted with neutral cooking oil like canola oil or corn oil.
 Prefer making with sesame seeds oil for more authentic robust flavors.

 Mixed vegetables.
 Broccoli, bell peppers, green bean, onion, and carrot does compliments well here.
 To make this more eye-catchy, choose colorful veggies like red bell pepper.

 The recipe directions

-For the spicy Szechuan chicken marination, add 3 tbsp of soy sauce, rice vinegar, and salt and allow it to marinate for 30 minutes.
+For the spicy Szechuan chicken marination, add 3 tablespoon of soy sauce, rice vinegar, and salt and allow it to marinate for 30 minutes.